mariimako/ReactionSpeedDotApp/README.md

 This project is a **2D survival game**.
 The player will be controlling a single character to move around and dodge projectiles, eliminate enemies, gain and upgrade weapons and try to reach a high score.
-As the game progresses, enemies will increases and different enemies will appear.
+As the game progresses, enemies will increase and different enemies will appear.

 This project is interest to me because I personally loved games that are endless and require beating a high score.
-I have programmed several games before, but I want to create one that is simple but fun and easy to play on desktop.
+I have programmed several games before, but I want to create one that is simple but fun and easy to play as a desktop application.

 The following will be some characteristics of the game:
 - Player will have hitpoints that decrease to 0 when hit by projectiles or enemies, and it is game over when it is 0
 - Player's score increases as time progresses and enemies are eliminated
 - Players can pick up random weapons around the map